 Joint report of the Executive Board and the Supervisory Board including Declaration of Conformity

 The German Corporate Governance Code is geared toward the conditions found in a German stock corporation (“Aktiengesellschaft” or “AG”) and does not take into consideration the special characteristics of a corporation with general partners (“Kommanditgesellschaft auf Aktien” or “KGaA”) such as Merck KGaA, Darmstadt, Germany.
 Given the structural differences between an AG and a KGaA, several recommendations of the German Corporate Governance Code are to be applied to a KGaA only in a modified form.
 Major differences between the two legal forms exist in terms of liability and management.
 In the case of an AG, only the AG is liable as a legal entity, whereas the general partners of a KGaA also have unlimited personal liability for the company’s obligations (section 278 (1) AktG).
-At Merck KGaA, Darmstadt, Germany, this pertains to both E. Merck KG, Darmstadt, Germany – which pursuant to article 8 (5) of the Articles of Association is excluded from management and representation – as well as to the managing general partners, who together make up the Executive Board of Merck KGaA, Darmstadt, Germany.
+At Merck KGaA, Darmstadt, Germany, this pertains to both E. Merck KG, Darmstadt, Germany – which is excluded from management and representation pursuant to article 8 (5) of the Articles of Association – as well as to the managing general partners who collectively make up the Executive Board of Merck KGaA, Darmstadt, Germany.
 The members of the Executive Board of Merck KGaA, Darmstadt, Germany, are therefore subject to unlimited personal liability.
 Unlike an AG, their executive authority is not conferred by the Supervisory Board, but rather by their status as general partners.
-Consequently, in addition to other responsibilities typical of the supervisory board of an AG (see description of the procedures of the Supervisory Board), the supervisory board of a KGaA does not have the authority to appoint the management board, draw up management board contracts, or specify compensation of the management board.
-This legal form also involves special features with regard to the General Meeting.
+Consequently, in addition to other responsibilities typical of the supervisory board of an AG (see description of the procedures of the Supervisory Board), the supervisory board of a KGaA does not have the authority to appoint the management board, draw up management board contracts, or specify the compensation of the management board.
+This legal form also involves special features with regard to the Annual General Meeting.
 For example, in a KGaA, many of the resolutions made require the consent of the general partners (section 285 (2) AktG), including in particular the adoption of the Annual Financial Statements (section 286 (1) AktG).

-For a clearer understanding, the following gives a general explanation of the application of German company law at Merck KGaA, Darmstadt, Germany, with additional references to the General Meeting and shareholder rights.
+For a clearer understanding, the following gives a general explanation of the application of German company law at Merck KGaA, Darmstadt, Germany, with additional references to the Annual General Meeting and shareholder rights.

 Merck KGaA, Darmstadt, Germany

 The general partner E. Merck KG, Darmstadt, Germany, holds around 70% of the total capital of Merck KGaA, Darmstadt, Germany (equity interest); the shareholders hold the remainder, which is divided into shares (share capital).
 E. Merck KG, Darmstadt, Germany, is excluded from the management of business activities.
 The general partners with no equity interest (Executive Board) manage the business activities.
-Nevertheless, due to its substantial capital investment and unlimited personal liability, E. Merck KG, Darmstadt, Germany, has a strong interest in the businesses of Merck KGaA, Darmstadt, Germany, operating efficiently in compliance with procedures.
+Nevertheless, due to its substantial capital investment and unlimited personal liability, E. Merck KG, Darmstadt, Germany, has a strong interest in ensuring that the businesses of Merck KGaA, Darmstadt, Germany, operate efficiently in compliance with procedures.
 The participation of Merck KGaA, Darmstadt, Germany, in the profit/loss of E. Merck KG, Darmstadt, Germany, in accordance with articles 26 et seq. of the Articles of Association further harmonizes the interests of the shareholders and of E. Merck KG, Darmstadt, Germany.
 E. Merck KG, Darmstadt, Germany, appoints and dismisses the Executive Board.
 In addition, E. Merck KG, Darmstadt, Germany, has created bodies – complementing the expertise and activities of the Supervisory Board – to monitor and advise the Executive Board.
-This task applies primarily to the Board of Partners of E. Merck KG, Darmstadt, Germany.
+This applies primarily to the Board of Partners of E. Merck KG, Darmstadt, Germany.

-Based on the provisions of the German Stock Corporation Act, the Articles of Association of Merck KGaA, Darmstadt, Germany, and the rules of procedure of the various committees, Merck KGaA, Darmstadt, Germany, has a set of rules for the Executive Board and its supervision that meet the requirements of the German Corporate Governance Code.
+Based on the provisions of the German Stock Corporation Act, the Articles of Association of Merck KGaA, Darmstadt, Germany, and the rules of procedure of the various committees, Merck KGaA, Darmstadt, Germany, has adopted a set of rules for the Executive Board and its supervision that meet the requirements of the German Corporate Governance Code.
 The investors, who bear the entrepreneurial risk, are protected as provided for by the German Corporate Governance Code.
 We take suggestions from the capital market on corporate governance seriously and hold discussions with investors and shareholder representatives.

 The General Meeting of Merck KGaA, Darmstadt, Germany

 In particular, the Annual General Meeting passes resolutions concerning the approval of the Annual Financial Statements, the appropriation of net retained profit, the approval of the actions of the Executive Board members and the Supervisory Board members, the election of the auditor, amendments to the Articles of Association, the compensation system for the Executive Board, and the control and profit and loss transfer agreements of Merck KGaA, Darmstadt, Germany.
-The shareholders of Merck KGaA, Darmstadt, Germany, exercised their rights at the virtual Annual General Meeting using the Internet-based General Meeting system and via a prior question and answer process.
+The shareholders of Merck KGaA, Darmstadt, Germany, exercised their rights at the virtual Annual General Meeting using the Internet-based Annual General Meeting system and via a prior question and answer process.
 Above and beyond the statutory requirements, this year shareholders were also given the opportunity to submit statements on the agenda to the company prior to the Annual General Meeting.
 These statements were published ahead of the Annual General Meeting and were available for shareholders to view until the end of the Annual General Meeting.
 They were able to exercise their voting rights personally, through an authorized representative, or through a proxy appointed by the company.
-The proxies were in attendance throughout the duration of the General Meeting.
+The proxies were in attendance throughout the duration of the Annual General Meeting.
 All the documents and information concerning upcoming General Meetings (including a summary explanation of shareholder rights) are also posted on our website.
-The introductory speech by the Chair of the Executive Board was published in advance on the Internet on April 15, 2021, in order to make it available to interested shareholders and members of the public and thus satisfy the high transparency requirements of the Group.
+The introductory speech by the Chair of the Executive Board was published in advance on the Internet on April 11, 2022, in order to make it available to interested shareholders and members of the public and thus satisfy the high transparency requirements of the Group.